-- In the short-term, orders would be lost and delivery deadlines missed, decreasing the efficiency of marketing investment and impacting customer acquisition and retention. - Revenue and profitability are directly related to order flow and would be adversely affected as a consequence of a major IT failure. - Depending on the severity of the incident, longer-term reputational damage could result.
+- In the short-term, orders would be lost and delivery deadlines missed, decreasing the efficiency of marketing investment and impacting customer acquisition and retention. - Revenue and profitability are directly related to order flow and would be adversely affected as a consequence of a major IT failure - Depending on the severity of the incident, longer-term reputational damage could result.

-- There is continuous investment in both the IT team supporting the business and the hardware and software system requirements for a stable and secure operating platform. - Back-up and recovery processes are in place, including immediate replication of data to an alternative site, to minimise the impact of information technology interruption. - Cloud-based hosting for eCommerce and elements of backoffice functionality. - IT infrastructure in place to support working from home for our office-based team members.
+- There is continuous investment in both the IT team supporting the business and the hardware and software system requirements for a stable and secure operating platform. - Back-up and recovery processes are in place, including immediate replication of data to an alternative site, to minimise the impact of information technology interruption. - Cloud-based hosting for eCommerce and elements of back office functionality.

-- The IT platform is mature, and performance has been efficient and resilient, including through the COVID-19 pandemic and more recently with higher levels of staff working from home. - The rollout of our home working computer solution is now complete, enabling the vast majority of our office-based team members to work from home.
+- The IT platform is mature, and performance has been efficient and resilient, including through the COVID-19 pandemic with high levels of staff working from home. - Unchanged